Ashton J. Campbell

 With the help of a field researcher chasing strange frequencies, he sorts through missing pages of past to weave together threads of mystery—memory, truth, loss, connection.
 A seemingly impossible tale of a seemingly impossible man—Riley will soon discover what it truly means to be a Lookout.

-A haunting literary debut that blends wilderness survival with metaphysical mystery, LOOKOUT explores the uncharted terrain and resounding steadfastness of human connection in our most isolated and desolate moments.
+A haunting literary debut that blends wilderness survival with metaphysical mystery and cosmic grief, LOOKOUT explores the uncharted terrain and resounding steadfastness of human connection in our most isolated and desolate moments.

 Genre: Speculative fiction, wilderness adventure

-For fans of: The Overstory, Firewatch, Station Eleven
+For fans of: The Overstory, Firewatch, Station Eleven, Piranesi, Project Hail Mary, Cloud Atlas

 My work